MaXSaxeDesign/MaXintoshPro/README.md

-# MaXintoshPro Plans
+# MaXintosh Pro Plans

-MaXintoshPro is the game development and gaming division of MaX Saxe Design.
+MaXintosh Pro is the game development and gaming division of [MaX Saxe Design](http://maxsaxedesign.co.uk).

-MaXintoshPro, often shortened to MaXPro, will be continuing the development of a few games and gaming oriented devices.
+MaXintosh Pro, sometimes shortened to MaXPro, will be continuing the development of a few games and gaming oriented devices.

-MaX has been working on these designs since March 2010.
+[MaX](https://twitter.com/MaX_MSD) has been working on MaXintosh Pro since March 2010.